brootaylor/brootaylor-v3/src/_content/pages/privacy.md

 ---

+## Any concerns?

-If you have any questions or concerns related to your privacy and use of data by this website and its owners, [please send an email](/contact) or call on *+44 7832 215335*.
+If you have any questions or concerns related to your privacy and use of data by this website and its owners, please [email me](/contact) or call on *+44 7832 215335*.